Elliott: Lou Pote saved my life

-Firemen Kyle Wright and Kim Houghton responded as well along Pat MacIsaac, Okotoks deputy fire chief.
+Firemen Kyle Wright and Kim Houghton responded as well, along with Pat MacIsaac, Okotoks deputy fire chief.
 MacIsaac’s brother-in-law, Bob Paradine (Binscarth, Man.) is in the Manitoba Baseball Hall of Fame.
 Paradine played with the Binscarth Orioles in the Manitoba Senior League from 1981-1990.

 “I’m proud of our department, especially the way Geoff came in alone as a single responder and worked effectively,” MacIsaac said, “but I am extremely proud of all the Dawgs people.
 It’s one thing to call 9-1-1, but it’s obvious that these people all had training and they were not intimidated by the situation.